OfficeDev/open-xml-docs/docs/presentation/working-with-animation.md

 ## Working with the Animate Class

-The **Animate** class, which represents the \<anim\> element, is therefore also associated with other classes that represent the child elements of the \<anim\> element, including the **CommonBehavior** class, which describes common animation behaviors, and the **TimeAnimateValueList** class, which specifies a list of time-animated value elements, as shown in the previous XML code.
-Other classes associated with the **Animate** class are the **Timing** class, which specifies timing information for all the animations on the slide, and the **TargetElement** class, which specifies the target child elements to which the animation effects are applied.
+The `Animate` class, which represents the `<anim/>` element, is therefore also associated with other classes that represent the child elements of the `<anim/>` element, including the `CommonBehavior` class, which describes common animation behaviors, and the `TimeAnimateValueList` class, which specifies a list of time-animated value elements, as shown in the previous XML code.
+Other classes associated with the `Animate` class are the <xref:DocumentFormat.OpenXml.Presentation.Timing> class, which specifies timing information for all the animations on the slide, and the <xref:DocumentFormat.OpenXml.Presentation.TargetElement> class, which specifies the target child elements to which the animation effects are applied.

 ## See also